CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

 ## Task 5: Create a client application to interact with your agent

-Now let's create a client application that interacts with your agent programmatically.
+In this task, you'll clone a GitHub repository and develop a Python client application that communicates with your AI agent.
+You'll configure the application to send prompts, process responses, manage conversations, and handle generated files and visual outputs.

 1. In VS Code, open the Command Palette (**Ctrl+Shift+P** or **View > Command Palette**).